MithrilJS/mithril.js/.github/ISSUE_TEMPLATE/bug.md

 What did you try?
 What code is causing the unexpected behavior?
 Make sure to try to reduce your code as best as you can while still reproducing the bug, so we can more accurately determine the cause.
-Ideally, it should just be a bunch of Mithril calls with virtually no logic at all, but it's sufficient to just remove unrelated network calls, attributes, and the like.
+Ideally, it should just be a bunch of Mithril.js calls with virtually no logic at all, but it's sufficient to just remove unrelated network calls, attributes, and the like.

 In addition, make sure the bug still persists with the latest version of